A 44-year-old morbidly obese woman (body mass index [BMI] 65.8) had a sleep apnea test that was monitored by a technician on a recording system.

 These episodes were captured on DVD as part of the sleep apnea workup.
 The technician was fired for his inattention and his unacceptable response to the patient.

 This case illustrates an employee’s inappropriate behavior toward a patient and may also indicate a negative attitude toward obese patients.
-This necessitates a closer examination of attitudes.
+This incident necessitates a closer examination of attitudes.

 The Obesity Society offers advice to healthcare providers to help address this issue.
 The first step is to become aware of any personal bias against obese people.
 The Obesity Society recommends that healthcare providers ask themselves these questions:

 Answering these questions can assist healthcare providers in developing empathy and meeting the needs of obese patients.
-It can also help them create a positive health experience for obese patients.
+It can also help providers create a positive health experience for obese patients.
 Here are some specific strategies that healthcare providers can use:

 Medical and nursing schools need to educate students about possible bias before they enter healthcare arenas.
 Current providers need to be alerted to their own possible biases.
 Acknowledging and understanding personal biases and attitudes can enable providers to improve the quality of care for all patients.